koenhoeymans/AnyMark/Documentation/index.md

 ### Code ###

+The standard option is to write code by indenting text four spaces or a tab:

+	A paragraph.

+		This is code.

+	The next paragraph.

 Code is preceded by the word 'CODE:' with the actual code following on the second line.
 Both are indented.
 The code block must be indented in respect to the previous lines.